“All peoples, clap your hands. Cry to God with shouts of joy.” Psalm 47.

-In a recent article, Kevin remarked: “The Ringmaster has the privilege of witnessing the toil, sweat, and genius that goes into the creating and maintaining a circus.
+In a recent article, Kevin remarked: “The Ringmaster has the privilege of witnessing the toil, sweat, and genius that goes into creating and maintaining a circus.

 Many people make a circus come alive — those who are the stagehands who stand by the safety nets or the ground crew who have the task of setting up the massive circus tents.
 There are no small parts in the circus where each person has a responsibility for the collective whole.

-Kevin added: “Enthusiasm is rooted in deep and abiding respect for the artist, the crew and the world they inhabit.”
+Kevin added: “Enthusiasm is rooted in a deep and abiding respect for the artist, the crew and the world they inhabit.”

 To give an insight into his job, Kevin concluded: “The Ringmaster is a cheerleader in rhinestones!”